The Studio - Arts & Education

 Jerlissa Russell

-My name is Jerlissa Russell, I go by Lisa.
-I was born in Sylacauga, Alabama and was raised in Mustskeer Alley.
+My name is Jerlissa Russell, and I go by Lisa.
+I was born in Sylacauga, Alabama, and was raised in Mustskeer Alley.
 I am a member of Greater Works Ministry.
-I am a Mother of 3 precious kids; Tajerious, Cory, and Zoey.
+I am a Mother of 3 precious kids: Tajerious, Cory, and Zoey.
 I have cheered since I was five years old.
-When I got in the 6th grade, I tried out for the Middle School cheerleading squad and made it.
-My 7th and 8th grade cheer coach was Mrs. Cathy.
-I cheered at Benjamin Russell High School and my coach was Mrs. Park.
+When I got into the 6th grade, I tried out for the Middle School cheerleading squad and made it.
+My 7th and 8th-grade cheer coach was Mrs. Cathy.
+I cheered at Benjamin Russell High School, and my coach was Mrs. Parks.
 My sister, Jasmine Russell Dixon, and I started and taught gymnastics classes for 4 years.
 Our classes were every summer at the Cooper Rec.
 Center.
 My sister Jasmine recently got married in 2020 and is a lawyer in Florida.
 She and her husband were blessed with a beautiful daughter in 2022.
-I have partnered with Mrs. Simmons for nine years and I’m the instructor of my very own cheernastics group.
+I’m so blessed that my son will graduate high school from BRHS in 2025.
+I’m so proud of his accomplishments.
+I have partnered with Mrs. Simmons for nine years, and I’m the instructor of my very own cheernastics group!

 Technique Instructor